mathigon/textbooks/content/polyhedra/content.md

 > section: nets-cross-sections
 > sectionStatus: dev

+TODO

-Our entire world is three-dimensional – but it is often much easier to draw or visualise flat, two-dimensional objects.
-And there are a few different ways to view three-dimensional polyhedra in a two-dimensional way.
+    //Our entire world is three-dimensional – but it is often much easier to draw or
+    //visualise flat, two-dimensional objects.
+And there are a few different ways to
+    //view three-dimensional polyhedra in a two-dimensional way.

     //- x-folding(shape="Tetrahedron" size=400)
     //- x-folding(shape="Cube" size=400)